isalpha in C Programming

 You have entered an Alphabet

-The above C isalpha code will definitely check whether the given character is an alphabet or not, but what if we enter the numeric value?
-Please refer to C Program to check whether Alphabet or Not.
-It helps how to check whether the char is alphabet without using the isalpha function
+The above isalpha code will definitely check whether the given character is an alphabet or not, but what if we enter a numeric value?
+Please refer to the C Program to check whether Alphabet or not.
+It helps to check whether the char is an alphabet without using the isalpha function.

 Please Enter Any Valid Character: